Salah equals Crouch's feat with goal in Liverpool win over Inter Milan

 The two-time African Footballer of the Year scored Liverpool's second goal in their 2-0 victory over Inter on Wednesday, eight minutes after Roberto Firmino opened the scoring in the 75th minute.

-He is the second player ever to score against the two Milan teams in a single Champions League campaign after Peter Crouch achieved the feat for Tottenham Hotspur in the 2010-11 season.
+Peter Crouch had achieved the feat for Tottenham Hotspur in the 2010-11 season.

 Editors' Picks